adrianderstroff/pbr/README.md

 ##### Normal Distribution Function

 The normal distribution function statistically approximates the distribution of microfacet normals with respect to the surface normal depending on the surface's roughness *α*.
 For a completely rough surface (*α = 1.0*) the microfacet normals are completely randomly displaced in all directions making the surface completely diffuse.
 On the other hand, a completetly smooth surface (*α = 0.0*) has all microfacet normals aligned to the surface normal, making it a perfect mirror.
-A property of the normal distribution function is that all function values have to add up to 1.
+A property of the normal distribution function is that all function values have to add up to 1, since there cannot be more light reflected than received.

 http://www.reedbeta.com/blog/hows-the-ndf-really-defined/